RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

    HIP? <#on-hip-clang-can-i-use-hc-functionality-with-hip>`__
 -  `How do I trace HIP application flow? <#how-do-i-trace-hip-application-flow>`__
--  `What if HIP generates an error of â€œsymbol multiply defined!â€ only on AMD machine? <#what-if-hip-generates-error-of-symbol-multiply-defined-only-on-amd-machine>`__
+-  `What if HIP generates an error of symbol multiply defined!â€ only on AMD machine? <#what-if-hip-generates-error-of-symbol-multiply-defined-only-on-amd-machine>`__
 -  `What is maximum limit of Generic kernel launching